Instant Pot DUO Plus 9-in-1 Review

 The Instant Pot DUO Plus 9-in-1 has more cooking presets than almost all the cookers we tested, with the Breville Fast Slow Pro being the one exception.

-At $130, the Instant Pot DUO Plus 9-in-1 feels like a reasonably priced, high-quality kitchen appliance.
+The Instant Pot DUO Plus 9-in-1 feels like a reasonably priced, high-quality kitchen appliance.
 However, it represents only very small improvements over its $100 sibling, so unless you really want an egg cooking preset or really like the better screen, most people will get a better value from the Instant Pot DUO60.

 Another great product from Instant Pot, but most people probably won't want nor need to spend the extra money to upgrade from the DUO60.